Predicting Biomedical Interactions with Probabilistic Model Selection for Graph Neural Networks: Introduction

 \section{Introduction}

-Biomedical interaction networks represent the complex interplay between heterogeneous molecular entities such as genes, proteins, drugs, and diseases within a biological system.
-The study of interaction networks advances our understanding of system-level understanding of biology~\cite{cowen2017network} and the discovery of biologically significant novel interactions including protein-protein interactions (PPIs)~\cite{luck2020reference}, drug-drug interactions (DDIs)~\cite{zitnik2018modeling}, drug-target interactions (DTIs)~\cite{luo2017network} and gene-disease associations (GDIs)~\cite{agrawal2018large}.
-There have been huge technological advancements in high-throughput technologies that have produced an ever-increasing amount of omics data and resulted in the identification of novel interactions.
-Despite this, current biological networks are noisy, sparse, and incomplete, which limits our ability to study the biological phenomena at the system level.
+Biomedical interaction networks represent complex interplay between heterogeneous molecular entities in a system, such as protein-protein interactions (PPIs) \cite{luck2020reference}, drug-drug interactions (DDIs) \cite{zitnik2018modeling}, drug-target interactions (DTIs) \cite{luo2017network} and gene-disease associations (GDIs) \cite{agrawal2018large}.
+The study of interaction networks advances our understanding of system-level understanding of biology, and sheds light on the molecular mechanisms of a given phenotype \cite{cowen2017network}.
+Despite the continuous growth of omics data driven by advancements in high-throughput technologies, existing biological networks remain characterized by noise, sparsity, and incompleteness.
+This is primarily due to the ongoing challenges in identifying biologically significant interactions that are previously unmapped.

-Various computational methods have been developed to predict novel interactions in biomedical interaction networks.
-In particular, various network-based approaches have been proposed to exploit already available interactions to predict missing interactions~\cite{}.
-The higher similarity of network properties between the biological entities is considered as an indication of interaction.
-Specifically, the Triadic closure principle (TCP) indicates that biological entities with shared neighbors are likely to interact with each other~\cite{}.
-However, the common neighbor hypothesis fails to identify novel interactions between most protein pairs in PPI prediction.
-To solve this, L3 heuristic~\cite{kovacs2019network} suggests that biological entities linked by multiple paths of length 3 are more likely to have direct links/interactions.
+A wide spectrum of computational methods are developed to predict novel biomedical interactions.
+Network-based approaches exploit available interactions to predict missing ones \cite{Cheng2012:Prediction, Wu2016:Silico, Wu2017:Sdtnbi}.
+They measure similarity of network properties between biological entities as an indication of interaction.
+Specifically, the Triadic Closure Principle (TCP) suggests that biological entities with shared neighbors are likely to interact with each other.
+However, this common neighbor hypothesis fails to identify interactions between most protein pairs in PPI prediction.
+To solve the problem, L3 heuristic \cite{kovacs2019network} further assumes that biological entities linked by multiple paths of length 3 are more likely to have direct links/interactions.